DownToEarthAstronomy/D2EA_Shield_tester/Python_port/readme.md

     https://edsy.org/#/I=H4sIAAAAAAAAA%2B2bW5ObOhKA%2 ...
     ```

 Every consecutive import of a ship with the same name will overwrite the previous import.
-Outfitting links on EDSM don't contain a name and will be named like this:
+Outfitting links that don't contain a name for the ship and will be named
+like this:
 "Anaconda (Imported)"

 ## Information for programmers